Kinston, North Carolina: 20th century

 New industries were founded, including lumber and cotton mills, as North Carolina businessmen invested in processing their own crops.
 Professional sports were introduced in the form of a minor league baseball team.
 Later growth came from a DuPont plant for the manufacture of polyester fibers, and manufacturing plants for pharmaceuticals.
 Growth finally slowed following the 1960s, with the shift in textile production overseas.
 Efforts to reinvigorate the economy through various means have had limited success.

 Kinston was heavily impacted by flooding in 1996 and 1999.
 Hurricane Fran struck the North Carolina coast on September 5, 1996, and brought 16 in of rain to the area, causing the Neuse River to flood portions of the city.
 On September 16, 1999, Hurricane Floyd struck the area, bringing 17 in of rain.
-It caused what locals have called the "Flood of the Century".
+It caused what locals have called a flood of the century.

 The National Register of Historic Places lists these Kinston sites: American Tobacco Company Prizery, Atlantic and North Carolina Railroad Freight Depot, Baptist Parsonage, Robert L. Blalock House, B. W. Canady House, CSS Neuse, Hill-Grainger Historic District, Hotel Kinston, Jesse Jackson House, Kennedy Memorial Home Historic District, Kinston Apartments, Kinston Baptist-White Rock Presbyterian Church, Kinston Battlefield, Kinston Commercial Historic District, Kinston Fire Station-City Hall, Lenoir County Courthouse, Mitchelltown Historic District, Peebles House, Peoples Bank Building, Queen-Gordon Streets Historic District, Standard Drug No. 2, Sumrell and McCoy Building, Trianon Historic District, Tull-Worth-Holland Farm, and Dempsey Wood House.